General Advice Skills program

 So what does it take to deliver effective general advice?
 It’s a combination of both knowledge and skills.
 Simply knowing the difference between general and personal advice isn’t enough.
 It’s just as important to have the skills to communicate general advice in a way that clients will understand.

-The General Advice Skills program is designed to give you everything you need to deliver effective general advice in superannuation; the knowledge, the skills and the confidence.
+If you are already RG 146 compliant and certified to provide general advice in superannuation, the General Advice Skills program is designed to give you everything you need to deliver effective general advice in superannuation; the knowledge, the skills and the confidence.
+For those not yet RG 146 compliant and certified to provide general advice in superannuation, then you should complete ASFA’s RG 146 Superannuation course prior to enrolling in the General Advice Skills program.

 Who is this course suitable for?